labjacquemont/MIND-GENESPARALLELCNV/README.md

 # Generate GC correct per SNP data

 # Generate samples quality summary data for inspection
-The samples quality inspection is required for the HMM training step.
-As we recommend users to compute their cohort specific HMM uppon their best qualified samples.
-Once the quality summary data is generated for each sample, the best samples must be selected according the following parametters:
+The samples quality inspection is require for the HMM training step.
+As we recommend users to compute their cohort specific HMM uppon their cohort best qualified samples, once the quality summary data is generated for each sample, the bast samples must be selected according the following parametters:

 BAF_SD: B Allele Frequency standard deviation